groundh0g/moreoncode.com/books/codecamps/ch04-spit-and-polish.md

 >
 > - Add multiple screen types to our game
 > - Learn how to build and use sprite sheets
+> - Learn how to draw text in our game
 > - Learn how to incorporate particles
 > - Add some polish and fluff